PythonWorkers/Whatsapp-Automatization/README.md

 Note: This can only work if you download official whatsapp app in your pc.
 But only works in dark mode.

-Note_extra: Uptades will come soon about dark mode or light mode
+Note_extra: Dark Mode or Light Mode came depens on your respond to our program.